Skyscanner/backpack-react-native/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.

-**Fixed:**
+**Added:**

+- react-native-bpk-component-panel:
+  - Added dark mode support.

 - react-native-bpk-component-spinner:
-   - Fix appearance of the primary spinner in dark mode.
+  - Added dark mode support.

 ## How to write a good changelog entry